Rosario Dawson

-Dawson is also known for having several roles in film and television adaptations of comic books.
-These include Gail in Sin City (2005) and Sin City: A Dame to Kill For (2014), Claire Temple in five of the Marvel/Netflix series (2015–2018), and providing the voices of Diana Prince/Wonder Woman in the DC Animated Movie Universe and Space Jam: A New Legacy and Barbara Gordon/Batgirl in The Lego Batman Movie.
-In 2020, she portrayed Ahsoka Tano in the second season of The Mandalorian and The Book of Boba Fett, and is set to star in the upcoming Disney+ original series Ahsoka.
-In 2021, she has a recurring role in the Dwayne Johnson autobiographical comedy series Young Rock and a main role in the Hulu miniseries Dopesick.
+Dawson had several roles in film and television adaptations of comic books.
+These include Gail in Sin City (2005) and Sin City: A Dame to Kill For (2014), Claire Temple in five of the Marvel Netflix series (2015–2018), and providing the voices of Diana Prince / Wonder Woman in the DC Animated Movie Universe and Space Jam: A New Legacy and Barbara Gordon / Batgirl in The Lego Batman Movie.
+In 2021, she had a recurring role in the Dwayne Johnson autobiographical comedy series Young Rock and a main role in the Hulu miniseries Dopesick.

-IndieWire named Dawson one of the best actors never to have received an Academy Award nomination.

 Early life

-Dawson was born on May 9, 1979, in New York City.
-Her mother, Isabel Celeste, is of Afro-Cuban and Puerto Rican ancestry.
+Rosario Dawson was born on May 9, 1979, in New York City.
+Her mother, Isabel Celeste, is of Puerto Rican, Cuban, and African ancestry.
 Isabel was 17 years old when Rosario was born; she never married Rosario's biological father, Patrick C. Harris.
-When Rosario was a year old, her mother married Greg Dawson, a construction worker.
-Isabel and Greg moved into a reclaimed building on 544 East 13th Street after being approved as members of an affordable housing plan.
+When Dawson was a year old, Isabel married Greg Dawson, a construction worker.
+Isabel and Greg moved into a reclaimed building on East 13th Street after being approved as members of an affordable housing plan.
 The family later moved to Garland, Texas.

 Career

+1995-2001: Early days

 As a child, Dawson made a brief appearance on Sesame Street.
 At the age of 15, she was discovered on her front-porch step by photographer Larry Clark and Harmony Korine, with Korine deciding that she was perfect for a part he had written in his screenplay for the controversial 1995 film Kids.
-She went on to star in varied roles, including independent films and blockbusters such as Rent, He Got Game, and Men in Black II.
+She went on to star in varied roles in independent films and blockbusters, such as He Got Game, Men in Black II, and Rent.

 In 1998, Dawson provided an introductory voice-over for the remixed version of Prince's single "1999".
 The voice-over was a commentary on the state of the world in the next to last year before the new millennium.
 The following year, she appeared in The Chemical Brothers' video for the song "Out of Control" from the album Surrender.
-She is also featured on the track "She Lives In My Lap" from the second disc of the OutKast album Speakerboxxx/The Love Below, in which she speaks the introduction and a brief interlude towards the end.
+She is also featured on the track "She Lives in My Lap" from the second disc of the OutKast album Speakerboxxx/The Love Below, in which she speaks the introduction and a brief interlude towards the end.

-In 2001, she appeared in the film Josie and the Pussycats as band member Valerie Brown and had a role in Chelsea Walls, the directorial debut of Ethan Hawke.
+In 2001, she appeared in the film Josie and the Pussycats as band member Valerie Brown, and had a role in Chelsea Walls, the directorial debut of Ethan Hawke.